acturtle/cashflower/docs/model.rst

 ..  code-block:: python

-    def premium_formula(t):
+    def premium_formula():
-        return policy.get("PREMIUM")
+        return main.get("PREMIUM")

-Constants may return numeric and character values.
+Constants may return numeric or character values.

 |

 Time independent
 ^^^^^^^^^^^^^^^^

-Time-independent variables have the same result for t=0, t=1, t=2, ...

-The :code:`Constant` class can be used to code time-independent model components.
+The :code:`Constant` class is used to code time-independent model components.
-Instances of this class can hold numeric and character results.
+Time-independent variables have the same result for :code:`t=0`, :code:`t=1`, :code:`t=2`, ...

 |